Mykola Bychok

+Biography

-Bychok was born in Ternopil in 1980.
+Bychok was born in Ternopil in western Ukraine in 1980.
 He joined the Congregation of the Most Holy Redeemer, popularly known as the Redemptorists, in July 1997.
 His religious training took place in Ukraine and Poland, where he obtained a licentiate in pastoral theology.
 On 17 August 2003, Bychok took his religious vows, and on 3 May 2005 he was ordained a priest in the Ukrainian Catholic Archeparchy of Lviv.

-Following his ordination, Bychok spent time as a missionary at the Mother Church of Perpetual Help in Prokopyevsk, Russia.
-He latter served as the superior of Saint Joseph's Redemptorists Monastery and pastor of the Mother Parish of Perpetual Help in Ivano-Frankivsk, Ukraine.
-From 2015 to 2020 Bychok served as the vicar of the Ukrainian Catholic parish of Saint John the Baptist in Newark, NJ, part of the Archieparchy of Philadelphia of the Ukrainians.
+Following his ordination, Bychok spent time as a missionary at the Mother of Perpetual Help Church in Prokopyevsk, Russia.
+He later served as the superior of Saint Joseph's Redemptorists Monastery and pastor of the Mother Parish of Perpetual Help in Ivano-Frankivsk, Ukraine.
+From 2015 to 2020 Bychok served as the vicar of the Ukrainian Catholic parish of Saint John the Baptist in Newark, New Jersey, US, part of the Archieparchy of Philadelphia of the Ukrainians.

 On 15 January 2020, he was appointed by Pope Francis as the eparchial bishop of the Ukrainian Catholic Eparchy of Saints Peter and Paul of Melbourne, succeeding Peter Stasiuk.
+The eparchy's jurisdiction comprises Australia, New Zealand, and Oceania.

-On 7 June 2020 (the feast of Pentecost in the Julian Calendar), he was consecrated as bishop by Major Archbishop Sviatoslav Shevchuk and other hierarchs of the Ukrainian Greek Catholic Church in St. George's Cathedral, Lviv.
+On 7 June 2020, the feast of Pentecost in the Julian calendar used by the Ukrainian Greek Catholic Church at the time, he was consecrated as bishop by Major Archbishop Sviatoslav Shevchuk and other hierarchs of the Ukrainian Greek Catholic Church in St. George's Cathedral, Lviv.

+On 6 October 2024, Pope Francis announced that he planned to make Bychok a cardinal; on 7 December 2024 he was made a cardinal priest, of Santa Sofia a Via Boccea.
+In place of the red biretta given to new cardinals of the Latin rite, Francis placed a black koukoulion with a red trim, the typical Ukrainian monastic headdress, on Bychok's head.
+Bychok became the youngest member of the College of Cardinals, the seventh cardinal from the Ukrainian Greek Catholic Church, and the third cardinal from the Ternopil region.

+A cardinal elector at the 2025 papal conclave, and Australia's sole representative, he lightly joked afterwards that being shut off from the world for an extended time was the highlight of his life: "Just try … try to turn off your phone at least for 24 hours – my phone was turned off for two and a half days" –and nothing like the film Conclave, which he said did not depict prayer.